-Repayment takes place at the nominal amount (subject to any loss sharing), on the day following the Annual General Meeting passing resolutions regarding the relevant financial year.
+Repayment takes place at the nominal amount (subject to any loss sharing), on the repayment date according to the relevant terms and conditions, but not before the day following the Annual General Meeting passing resolutions regarding the relevant financial year.
 The profit-participation certificates evidence creditors' rights; they do not grant any share in the liquidation proceeds.